apple/swift-nio/Sources/NIOCore/Docs.docc/swift-concurrency.md

 ### Async bootstrap

-The `NIOAsyncChannel` alone would already allow you to wrap your channels and use them from Concurrency;
+The `NIOAsyncChannel` alone allows you to wrap your channels and use them from Concurrency;
 however, you must be very careful at what point you wrap your channel otherwise you might lose some reads.
 Furthermore, with the introduction of `NIOAsyncChannel` we also recommend reevaluating where your business logic lives and thinking about moving it from channel handlers into Concurrency tasks.
 A good split is